serverfireteam/panel/README.md

 1. First you need a laravel 4.2 project ready to use .

-2. Add package to require-dev
+2. Add package to require

     ```json
     {
-        "require-dev": {
+        "require": {
             "serverfireteam/panel": "1.1.*"
         },
     }